 Address: 119 South Main Street, Concourse Level, Memphis, TN 38103

 Paintings, sculptures, photographs, etc. are on display.
-There is always special exhibits throughout the year on display.
+There are always special exhibits throughout the year on display.
 On the third Thursday of the month (fall & spring) is Homeschool Days.

 Address: 1934 Poplar Avenue, Memphis, TN 38104

 Learning and fun in one place making it a great place to take a homeschool field trip!
-Inside exhibits include: American Airways, bank, engine house, grocery store, going places, earthquake table, railroad safety, Mississippi River Time Square, tornado, and more.
-Outside exhibits include: dinosaur dig, playspace, H20H!
-Spash park, and bankshot basketball.
+Inside exhibits include American Airways, bank, engine house, grocery store, going places, earthquake table, railroad safety, Mississippi River Time Square, tornado, and more.
+Outside exhibits include dinosaur dig, playspace, H20H!
+Splash park, and bankshot basketball.

 Address: 2525 Central Avenue, Memphis, TN 38104